 Roughly a quarter – 26% – of all realtors surveyed reported having worked with foreign buyers in the past twelve months.
-Of those, roughly half reported completing a purchase.
+Of those, nearly half said completing a purchase.

 The 26% figure is especially striking given that many of the realtors surveyed work in markets that garner little to no international attention.
-So, the actual numbers for places like L.A. and New York City are likely to be at least twice as high.
+So, the actual numbers for places like Los Angeles and New York City are likely to be at least twice as high.

 Like US buyers, the single most popular purchase was a stand-alone single family home.
 Interestingly, foreign buyers spent an average of 36% more than the typical US home buyer.

 Strikingly, foreign buyers were far more likely than their domestic counterparts to purchase luxury homes.
-According the the study, 14% of all foreign buyers purchased homes with a value of $750,000 or more.
+According to the study, 14% of all international buyers bought homes with a value of $750,000 or more.

-Foreign buying activity was greatest in the moderate to warm climates in the south and west.
+Foreign buying activity was most significant in the moderate to warm climates in the south and west.
 Benefiting from the international reputation of New York City, New York State was the only temperate climate state to be in the top four states for foreign buying activity.

-Interestingly, one of the largest barriers to foreign purchases was not regulation and restrictions, but the perception of them.
-Purchasing a home in the United States is considerably easier than in most first world countries, and foreign buyers face very few extra hurdles to purchasing a home.
+Interestingly, one of the most significant barriers to foreign purchases was not regulation and restrictions, but the perception of them.
+Purchasing a home in the United States is considerably easier than in most first world countries, and foreign buyers face very few extra hurdles to buying a home.
 Nonetheless, foreign buyers were wary of being treated as second class customers – a perception perhaps created by the FAA’s extensive travel regulations.